 This post contains an affiliate link.

 This next film adaptation of Jane Eyre is from 1944.
 The movie is in black and white which gives it a sort of somber feel.
 Jane is played by Joan Fontaine, and Mr. Rochester by Orson Welles.
+(If you want to know what I thought of the book, check out my review.)

 I would classify the overall look of the film as more old-fashioned than period.
 Jane’s hairstyle is unique and definitely reflects the time period when it was filmed.
 She is very demure and lacks the well-disguised vivacity that Jane possesses in the book.
 Mr. Rochester is big and burly.
 He is very stormy, almost too stormy.